MrIceman11/e3dc-homeassistant/readme.md

 ## Installation

 Copy the folder `packages` with it's contents to your Home Assistant server at the same level as the `configuration.yaml` file.

+Be sure that you have activated Modbus in your storage.

 ## Configuration